 Admission is free for Phoenix Art Museum Members, past and present members of the Military and children aged 5 and under.
 This special engagement exhibition is offered to the general public for $5 plus general admission (required).

-This special engagement exhibition is offered to the general public for $5 during free-access hours from 3–9 pm each Wednesday, from 6–10 pm on the First Fridays of each month and the second weekend of each month from 10am-5 pm on Saturday and 12-5 pm on Sunday.
+This special engagement exhibition is offered to the general public for $5 (no general admission required) during free-access hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and the second weekend of each month from 10am–5pm on Saturday and noon–5 pm on Sunday.

 Interested in coming as a group?
 For group sales information, click here.

 Iris van Herpen: Transforming Fashion